vsoch/singularity-scientific-example/README.md

 3. **Scalable.** The analysis should be possible to run optimally on a cluster (HPC).
 4. **Environment Agnostic**.
 It should work equivalently on a local computer, a computer cluster, Google Cloud, AWS, Azure, or other.
 5. **Customizable**.
 Hopefully the modular nature, and that each container takes input arguments, makes this possible.

-### Development Thinking
-- Identify steps we want to do, and create container for each.
-- What kind of additions would need to go to each container bootstrap?
-E.g., depending on analysis location, we would want to map drives
-- Think about how would we download data?
-Where would we put it?
-- Think about inputs and outputs, how do we specify, and make sure that things connect?
-- How do we create a dependency structure so that things run when their inputs are available?
-- How do different data outputs plug seamlessly into ways to understand them (visualization, final statistical tests, etc.)
-- How do we summarize the entire thing (the workflow, and the result, and the metadata/parameters?)